How to Enable and Configure the SCWS PHP Module in ServBay

 // Set dictionary file path (ServBay default path)

-// set_dict() sets the main dictionary
+// set_dict() for main dictionary

 $scws->set_dict('/Applications/ServBay/etc/scws/dict.utf8.xdb');